claudio-unipv/pvcheck/README.md

 pvcheck
 =======

-pvcheck is a tool for the automated testing of computer programs developed and used at the University of Pavia.
+pvcheck is a tool that automates the testing of computer programs by checking the textual output of the program under testing with a set of user-defined test cases.

-Prerequisites
+pvcheck has been developed to be used as automatic correction tool in the courses of Principles of Computer Programming at the University of Pavia.

+Requirements
 -------------

-pvcheck requires a Python interpreter (tried with version 3.4.3) and can be executed as a standalone application.
+pvcheck requires a Python interpreter and can be executed as a standalone application.
+The current version has been tested with Python 3.4.3.

 Installation
 ------------